edkreuk/FMD_FRAMEWORK/FMD_FRAMEWORK_DEPLOYMENT.md

 - Service principals can access admin APIs used for update

 Under Developer settings, select the switch for the type of admin APIs you want to enable:
-- Service principals can create workspaces, connections, and deployment pipelines
 - Service principals can call Fabric public APIs

 ## Deployment steps